matrix-org/matrix-spec-proposals/proposals/3963-oblivious-matrix-over-https.md

 Oblivious MoH relays may receive 422 Too Many Request responses in plaintext.
-In these cases, the relay *should* temporarily block `/relay` requests from the client's IP until the specified time indicated within the response is reached.
+In these cases, the relay *should* temporarily block `/relay` requests from the client's IP to the remote homeserver's host until the specified time indicated within the response is reached.
 Individual blocks **MUST** be limited to 1 hour or less to minimize data retention.

 Homeservers which implement Oblivious MoH `/incoming` *should* ideally first rate-limit users by their `Authorization` token whenever available.
 For